I SAID - WHAT THE HECK IS THAT??

 Where we take gross, vintage recipes and poke fun at them!

-Welcome to: What the Heck is That?
-A new section in Forks and Fiascos, written by Michele Furman, along with her collaborator / friend (from England) Coco Ashford.
-Every Sunday a new Recipe Ridicule will appear on this page.
+Welcome to: The newest section in Forks and Fiascos, written by Michele Furman, and her collaborator / friend - Coco Ashford.
+Every Sunday a new Recipe Ridicule will appear on this page with all the humor we can sprinkle in it.
 We will make you laugh!
 Or at least chuckle, perhaps giggle, or even snicker, but you are sure to at least tee-hee a little!

 Here we dive headfirst into absurd, questionable and downright unhinged vintage recipes that will probably make you ask: What the heck is that?